Stichopodidae

 The Stichopodidae are a family of sea cucumbers, part of the order Synallactida.

 Description

-Members of this family are mostly large or medium-sized holothuroids with a squarish cross-section, a flat ventral surface, and large, fleshy, cone-shaped projections.
-Their mouths are surrounded by 20 peltate tentacles.
-They are usually found on soft substrates, such as sand or rubble.
+Members of this family are mostly large or medium-sized holothuroids with an angular body shape (almost forming a squarish cross-section), a flat ventral surface, and large, fleshy, cone-shaped projections.
+Their mouths are surrounded by 20 peltate (shield-shaped) tentacles.
+They are usually found on soft substrates, such as fine sand or very fine rubble.

 Genera

 List of genera according to the World Register of Marine Species: